Quasinormal modes of dS and AdS Black Holes: Feedforward neural network method: Abstract

 \section{Abstract}

-For the first time in the literature, we show how the quasinormal modes (QNMs) arising from the perturbations of scalar fields propagating in the backgrounds of a black hole and wormhole can be derived by using the feedforward neural network method (FNNM).
-To this end, as examples, we consider the QNMs of Schwarzschild black hole and Damour-Solodukhin wormhole.
-It is shown that the obtained QNMs via the FNNM are in good agreement with the former results obtained from the other well-known numerical methods.
-Our analysis can then be generalized to the other black holes having more than one horizon and even to more exotic black hole/wormhole geometries.
+In this paper, we show how the quasinormal modes (QNMs) arise from the perturbations of massive scalar fields propagating in the curved background by using the artificial neural networks.
+To this end, we architect a special algorithm for the feedforward neural network method (FNNM) to compute the QNMs complying with the certain types of boundary conditions.
+To test the reliability of the method, we consider two black hole spacetimes whose QNMs are well-known: $4D$ pure de Sitter (\textsl{dS}) and five-dimensional Schwarzschild anti-de Sitter (\textsl{AdS}) black holes.
+Using the FNNM, the QNMs of are computed numerically.
+It is shown that the obtained QNMs via the FNNM are in good agreement with their former QNM results resulting from the other methods.
+Therefore, our method of finding the QNMs can be used for other curved spacetimes that obey the same boundary conditions.